 At eighteen I went to college and, as luck would have it, there was Alistair in the same year!
 We were instrumental in organising, and performing at, the college folk club where we regularly had an array of guests including, Incredible String Band, The Humblebums, Cyril Tawney, The Watersons, AL Lloyd and a host of other luminaries of the folk world.

 It was on leaving college that Alistair and I undertook some work together as a duo.
 The following years brought a range of solo engagements before moving to Hull in 1974.
-It was here that attending a very frugally attended Folk Union One club at the Blue Bell (the Waterson's old club) that I met with Malcolm Storey, who I'd known from meeting him at Whitby Festival and the Hull / Newcastle club gatherings at Potto Hill farm in the late 1960s.
+It was here that attending a very frugally attended Folk Union One club at the Blue Bell (the Waterson's old club) that I met with Malcolm Storey, who I'd known from meeting him at Whitby Festival.
 He suggested that the club needed a rebirth and we took over with Malcolm booking the guests and myself doing the MCing.
 This was a huge development in my repertoire as I decided to sing at least one new song every week!
 This amalgamation lasted a number of years, building the club up to full houses every week.